idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/debuggingHelp.md

 []
 ```

-Only a single iteration is is taken in this executioner block which is enough to see if the gradient is correct but probably not enough for the problem to converge.
-In the above executioner block uses the conjugate gradient (`tooabncg`) solver with the line search turned off  (`-tao_ls_type=unit`) to reduce the number of forward and adjoint solves taken during a single optimization iteration.
+Only a single iteration is taken in this executioner block which is enough to see if the gradient is correct but probably not enough for the problem to converge.
+The above executioner block uses the conjugate gradient (`tooabncg`) solver with the line search turned off  (`-tao_ls_type=unit`) to reduce the number of forward and adjoint solves taken during a single optimization iteration.
 Output from the gradient test in the executioner block will look like this when the gradient is correct:

 ```language=bash
 ||Gfd|| 1.43932, ||G|| = 1.43924, angle cosine = (Gfd'G)/||Gfd||||G|| = 1.